iesta/1BTCPuzzle/readme.md

 https://blockchain.info/tx/2607c7ae1078643506a6580295849f6289f944e6f8156d1fbacdb4e162fca808

-# Unvalid BIP39 combinations from clues words (but working in iancoleman)
+# Some not valid BIP39 combinations from clues words (but working in iancoleman)

+12 words is the minimum (in BIP39)

 - code easily attack
 - easily attack early
 - code easily attack early almost open

-12 words is the minimum (in BIP39)
+Even "try try try" is valid according to iancoleman.